ibm-cloud-docs/vpc/vpe-view-details.md

 From the Attached resources section, you can select to view either Reserved IP or Security groups.
 Click **Manage attached resources** to switch to the Attached resources view.

-The Reserved IPs table shows all bound, reserved IPs to this endpoint gateway.
+The Reserved IPs table shows all bound, reserved IP addresses to this endpoint gateway.
 Descriptions of the fields in the Reserved IPs table are:

 | Field | Description |
 |-------|-------------|